 The Seller did not remove any Post Origination Lien Mortgage Loans that are identified on the "Schedule of Existing Liens" to be attached to the Pooling and Servicing Agreement.
-The Seller will not be obligated to repurchase those Mortgage Loans if Material Breaches of certain Representations and Warranties arise as a result of those Post Origination Liens because the Seller instead will be required to indemnify and reimburse the Trust for any actual losses, damages and payments incurred or made by the Trust to lien holders up to the amount of the lien that takes priority or the statutory amount during the Warranty Period.
+The Seller will not be obligated to repurchase those Mortgage Loans if Material Breaches of certain Representations and Warranties arise as a result of those Post Origination Liens that take priority because Seller instead will be required to indemnify and reimburse the Trust for any actual losses, damages and payments incurred or made by the Trust to lien holders up to the lesser of the amount of the lien or the statutory amount during the Warranty Period.